 Geological Storage of Carbon Dioxide (CO2CRC) Project

-Geoscience Australia researchers lead the following projects:
+Geoscience Australia researchers have been involved with CO2CRC since 2003 and currently lead the following projects:

 Geoscience Australia researchers also contribute to the following projects:

 - Otway assurance monitoring - annual soil, gas, groundwater and reservoir sampling across the CO2CRC Otway site to test the capabilities of long-term assurance monitoring over a CO2 storage project.

 - Otway Stage 3 - Geomechanical characterisation of the Paaratte Formation, the target saline formation for CO2CRC's in-field project which aims to develop a permanently deployed subsurface and cost-effective real-time monitoring solution for industry.